oasis-tcs/openc2-transf-mqtt/transf-mqtt-v1.0.md

 containing only letters and numbers (MQTT servers may accept longer ClientIds).
-The MQTT specification also permits brokers to accept CONNECT control packets without a clientId, in which case the broker assigns its own clientId to the connection. [mqtt-v3.1.1](#mqtt-v311) provides no further definition regarding the format or assignment of ClientIds.
+The MQTT specification also permits brokers to accept CONNECT control packets without a ClientId, in which case the broker assigns its own ClientId to the connection. [mqtt-v3.1.1](#mqtt-v311) provides no further definition regarding the format or assignment of ClientIds.

-The clientId serves to identify the client to the broker so that the broker can maintain state information about the client.
-The clientId has no meaning in the context of OpenC2, it is only meaningful to the MQTT client and broker involved in the connection.
+The ClientId serves to identify the client to the broker so that the broker can maintain state information about the client.
+The ClientId has no meaning in the context of OpenC2, it is only meaningful to the MQTT client and broker involved in the connection.

-OpenC2 Producers and Consumers using MQTT for message transfer should generate and store a random clientId value that meets the constraints specified in [mqtt-v3.1.1](#mqtt-v311) Section 3.1.3.1, and retain that value for re-use when re-establishing a connection to that broker.
-This clientId should be generated prior to any connection to an MQTT broker, potentially during any required initialization.
+OpenC2 Producers and Consumers using MQTT for message transfer should generate and store a random clientId value that meets the constraints specified in [mqtt-v3.1.1](#mqtt-v311) Section 3.1.3.1, and retain that value for use when establishing a connection to a broker.
+This clientId should be generated prior to any connection to an MQTT broker, potentially as part of a Consumer initialization process.
 The clientId for an OpenC2 Consumer is not required to have any meaningful relationship to any identity by which a Producer identifies that consumer in OpenC2 messages.

 ## 2.6 Keep-Alive Interval